 Is the study published and peer reviewed?

 Publishing the findings in a respected, peer-reviewed journal means that the methods and information from the study were looked at by other doctors or scientists.
 When they look at the information, they want to be sure that the scientific procedures were properly followed.
-They also keep an eye out for any bias or other factors that would make one group do better than the other for some reason other than the treatment being studied.

 Sometimes you will find news about studies that comes from other sources, such as magazines or journals that are not peer reviewed, or books and letters that are supposed to have been written by experts.
 Be extra careful of this information.